 "Fantastic performance, great message for all cast, hugely positive and enthusiastic for the women involved delighted for everyone for overcoming so many barriers and challenges." - Audience member

 "Was very impressed to hear of the time and commitment the girls put into the show.
 The camaraderie between the cast was evident.
 The show put out a very positive message for community throughcare." - Audience member

-"Going to the Theatre got me out with the other lassies rather than sitting in the house where I sometimes feel lonely and isolated.I couldnae normally afford to go to the theatre so this is a great opportunity for me - I throughly enjoyed it." - Tomorrow's Women participant
+"Going to the theatre got me out with the other lassies rather than sitting in the house where I sometimes feel lonely and isolated.I couldnae normally afford to go to the theatre so this is a great opportunity for me - I thoroughly enjoyed it." - Tomorrow's Women participant

 218 Women’s Service

 The 218 service is a Turning Point Scotland service that takes a person-centred approach in dealing with issues that women offenders face.
-The programme at 218 is designed to address issues with substance misuse, physical/mental health & other social needs including housing and childcare.The service deals with women who have current criminal justice involvement & a range of complex needs.
+The programme at 218 is designed to address issues with substance misuse, physical/mental health and other social needs including housing and childcare.The service deals with women who have current criminal justice involvement and a range of complex needs.

-The Citizens Theatre are currently delivering a series of creative writing and drama workshops with the women and staff at 218 service.
+The Citizens Theatre is currently delivering a series of creative writing and drama workshops with the women and staff at 218 Service.